Wattamolla to Eagle Rock

 Getting To Wattamolla

-The walk begins at Wattamolla Beach,.
-To get there from Sydney take the Princes Highway (A1) south and follow signs to Royal National Park.
-Enter through the park's main entrance (entry fee applies), then continue along Sir Bertram Stevens Drive for approximately 12 kilometres until you reach the Wattamolla picnic area.
-The designated parking areas at Wattamolla Beach can fill up quickly on weekends so an early start is recommended.
+The walk begins at Wattamolla Beach.
+To get there from Sydney, take the Princes Highway (A1) south and follow signs to Royal National Park.
+Enter through the park's main entrance, then continue along Sir Bertram Stevens Drive for approximately 12 kilometres until you reach the Wattamolla picnic area.
+The parking areas at Wattamolla Beach can fill up quickly on weekends so I recommend an early start.

 Public transport options are limited.
 You could get a train to Cronulla Station, then take a bus to the park entrance. but you’ll need to get a lift in from there because it’s a long way.